← All stages

 Advanced Reader

-Signs your child is here
+Signs your child is right here

-They read fluently and with expression across a range of texts
+You read fluently and with expression across a range of texts

-They can summarize, infer, and analyze.
+You can summarize, infer, and analyze.
 Not just retell.

-They have strong opinions about books, genres, and authors
+You have strong opinions about books, genres, and authors

-Complex vocabulary is growing through reading
+Complex vocabulary is growing through everything you read

 What helps right now